-If you have any questions about construction for this project, contact Todd Rall, project manager, at Todd.Rall@raleighnc.gov or 919-996-4006.
+If you have any questions about this project, contact Todd Rall, project manager, at Todd.Rall@raleighnc.gov or 919-996-4006.

 The primary study area is within Falls of the Neuse Road, Quail Ridge Road, Doubles Court, and Marsh Creek.
 There is a total drainage area of 42 acres where Marsh Creek meets the drainage system.
 The upper portion of the Beechwood-Cypress project area has numerous homes that are experiencing yard, garage, and basement flooding due to a poor design or, in some cases, there is no drainage system in place.
 Residents are using sump pumps to prevent their basements from flooding and to redirect stormwater flow from the upstream watershed.

 The recommended drainage improvements involve installing a new drainage system along Beechwood Drive to reduce flooding and redirect flow away from homes that are flooding.

 |Summer 2016||Engineering study complete and first public meeting held|

 |Winter 2017||70% design plans and finalized easement plans completed|

 |Summer 2017||Drainage easements, environmental permit process, and project design complete|

 Due to neighborhood concern, a preliminary analysis was performed in 2012-2013, which identified multiple deficiencies in the open systems (ditches and swales) and closed systems (pipes and inlets).
 The analysis also identified areas for improvement and several alternate solutions have been presented.